nicholas-lueth/Crypto/README.md

 ## Problem 1: (BONUS) Did you solve the steganographic message hidden throughout our recorded lectures?
 What was the message and how was it encoded?
 No I did not.

 ## Problem 2: (Shift) You are sitting outside on a park bench, when a paper airplane hits you on the shoulder.
 You unfold the paper to discover the following mysterious message.
+Decipher this message, and identify the author.
+For a bonus point: what is the special characteristic of the source text of this message?
 ```
 nkdtz ymymw tzlmt zyfqq mnxyt wdmfi mfifh mfrun tsytx yfsiz uktwn yytxm tbfit zgyns lbtwq iymfy fhmnq ihfsy mnspf siutx xngqd itnyu wfhyn hfqqd dtzbt zqisy htsxy fsyqd wzsfh
 wtxxk tqpxy tifdb mthqf nrymf yfhmn qiits ypstb fsdym nslfh mnqix gwfns xyfwy xkzsh yntsn slfyg nwymf simfx frtsl xynyx rfsdn skfsy htsat qzynt sxymt zxfsi xtkit wrfsy fytrx